kopokopo/k2-connect-python/README.md

 # k2-connect-python
-Python SDK to connect tot he
+Python SDK to connect to the Kopo Kopo API